cyle/fuck-reader/README.md

 Edit **www-includes/dbconn_mysql.example.php** and rename it to dbconn_mysql.php when you're done.

+If you want to use Google Analytics, edit **config/google_analytics.example.php** and rename it to google_analytics.php when you're done.

 SQL set up not included yet...

 ## Feed Fetching Prereqs